richmahn/en_tn/hos/front/intro.md

 Hosea lived in the northern kingdom of Israel.
 Hosea often called this kingdom Ephraim or Samaria.
 He lived in the period of time just before Assyria conquered the northern kingdom.

 Hosea began to prophesy around 753 B.C. just before King Jeroboam II died.
 This was when the kingdom of Israel was its most powerful.
 Despite its prosperity, the kingdom of Israel was spiritually weak.
-Hosea prophecied for about 38 years and predicted that the kingdom would be destroyed.
+Hosea prophesied for about 38 years and predicted that the kingdom would be destroyed.
 The kingdom of Israel was destroyed by the Assyrians in 721 B.C.

 #### How should the title of this book be translated? ####